erred/uva-rp1/notes/15-report-v4.md

 Data model, doi, net control

-The hierarchical naming schem of NDN provides both opportunities and challenges when applied to content distribution within federated clouds.
+The hierarchical naming scheme of NDN provides both opportunities and challenges when applied to content distribution within federated clouds.
 While the free flow of data is highly valued by users, network operators are loth to give up complete control.